miguelballesteros/LSTM-punctuation/README.md

 ### Decoding

 You need to refer to your parameters file obtained while training.
-You should use the same hyperparams as the ones you uses during training.
+You should use the same hyperparams as the ones you used while training.

 #### Decoding with embeddings